jeremyd/cookbook-snmp/README.md

     As with :all\_disk\_min, :min can also be expressed as a percent.
     Default is an empty array.

+* snmp[:load_average]
+  - monitors the load average of the local system, specifying thresholds for the 1-minute, 5-minute and 15-minute averages.
+If set, the template expects this to be an array of hashes specifying the mount point of the disk to monitor and the minimum threshold in the form of { :max1 => '12', :max5 => '14', :max15 => '14'}.
+    Default is an empty array.

 * snmp['snmpd']['mibdirs']
   - MIB directories.  "/usr/share/snmp/mibs" is the default